mrmins/EmojiRaiting/README.md

 And, that's all!!!

-Now, you have a control like this: https://imgur.com/a/iFjFQ
+Now, you have a control like this

 <img src="https://i.imgur.com/khAYcYh.png" />